drug-design/course/docs/chapters/structure-activity-relationships.md

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_NR2_replace.png){: loading=lazy }
 #### Example Dihydropyridopyrimidones

-As revealed by the SAR the nitrogen atom is important to binding.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-dihydropyridopyrimidones-bb2bbd70'><i class='fa fa-play' aria-hidden='true'></i></button>As revealed by the SAR the nitrogen atom is important to binding.
 This atom may form a hydrogen bond with the receptor.
 Other changes including the volume and the physico-chemical properties of the molecules such as the polar surface area, basicity, hydrophobicity, solubility, solvation etc... must also be envisaged.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.